Peter Harrison (historian): Career

 Peter Harrison holds a DLitt from the University of Oxford, a PhD from the University of Queensland, and master's degrees from Yale and Oxford.
+He grew up in rural and regional Queensland, and attended Bundaberg State High School.
 His academic career began at Bond University on Australia's Gold Coast, where for a number of years he was professor of history and philosophy.
 From 2007 to 2011 he was the Andreas Idreos Professor of Science and Religion at the University of Oxford.
 During his time at Oxford, he was a fellow of Harris Manchester College and director of the Ian Ramsey Centre where he continues to hold a senior research fellowship.
-He became the inaugural director of the University of Queensland's Institute for Advanced Studies in the Humanities in July 2015.
-He is fellow of the Australian Academy of the Humanities, a corresponding member of the International Academy of the History of Science, and a member of the International Society for Science and Religion.
+He became the inaugural director of the University of Queensland's Institute for Advanced Studies in the Humanities in July 2015, a position from which he retired in 2023.
+He has also held visiting fellowships or Professorships at Yale University, the Institute for Advanced Study, Princeton, the Centre of Theological Inquiry, Princeton, the University of Otago, and the University of Chicago.
+He is a fellow of the Australian Academy of the Humanities, a corresponding member of the International Academy of the History of Science, and a member of the International Society for Science and Religion.
 In 2003 he was awarded a Centenary Medal.
 He delivered the 2011 Gifford Lectures at the University of Edinburgh published as The Territories of Science and Religion and named winner of the 2015 Aldersgate Prize.
 In 2014 he was awarded an Australian Laureate Fellowship to conduct a five-year research project exploring science and secularization.
 He delivered the Bampton Lectures at the University of Oxford in February 2019.
+In 2023, he became Professor Emeritus of the University of Queensland and in that same year was appointed to a Professorial Research Fellowship at the University of Notre Dame, Australia.